 The magnetosphere of Jupiter sweeps up gases and dust from Io’s thin atmosphere at a rate of 1 tonne per second.
 This material is mostly composed of ionized and atomic sulfur, oxygen and chlorine; atomic sodium and potassium; molecular sulfur dioxide and sulfur; and sodium chloride dust.

-The planetary field captures monopole charge and magnetic moments induced by the ionized rotating core which powers high velocity west to east ring currents of like polarity ions to the monopole field rotating from west to east around the equatorial plane outside the atmosphere trapped by and inflating outer planetary field lines transiting the planetary surface inside the auroral ovals.
+Magnetic moments captured by the planetary field powers high velocity ring currents of like polarity ions to the monopole field rotating from west to east around the equatorial plane outside the atmosphere trapped by and inflating outer planetary field lines transiting the atmosphere inside the auroral ovals.

 The inner core rotates in the same direction as the Earth and slightly faster, completing its once-a-day rotation about two-thirds of a second faster than the entire Earth.
 Over the past 100 years that extra speed has gained the core a quarter-turn on the planet as a whole

 Magnetic moments induced by the ionized rotating planetary core and captured by the field powers the high velocity ring current of ionized magma rotating from west to east around the core which increases